Skip to Content

 He will receive credit for 338 days of pretrial confinement.
 He would have faced up to 20 years if he had not agreed to the plea agreement.

-Update: King pleaded not guilty to desertion, assault of non commissioned officer, and three counts of willfully disobeying a superior officer.
+Update: King pleaded guilty to desertion, assault of non commissioned officer, and three counts of willfully disobeying a superior officer.
+He pleaded not guilty to nine other charges, including some connected to child pornography.

 King explained in court his actions of desertion and explained that he had decided to leave the army permanently a couple of months before the incident.
 He was diagnosed with mental health conditions, too.